K4TEL/atrium-nlp-enrich/README.md

 #### Output Structure

-After completing the pipeline, your output directory will be organized as follows:
+After completing the pipeline, your working and output directories will be organized as follows:
 ```
 TEMP/
 ├── UDPIPE/